 Don’t worry, we can help with this!
 Become a Member of WVS and you’ll get bespoke insurance to cover all your WVS and Mission Rabies trips whilst you are a member.
 The annual membership costs £40, includes other great benefits, and can easily be set up online.
 For more information about this, please email us at email@example.com.

-As you will be working with animals, rabies and tetanus vaccines are essential.
-We will require you to provide a certificate or vaccination record from your doctor/travel clinic confirming you have had a full course of rabies vaccinations (or titre) before departure.
+As you will be working with animals, rabies and tetanus vaccines are essential for most projects.
+We will require you to provide a certificate or vaccination record from your doctor/travel clinic confirming you have had a full course of rabies vaccinations (or titre), as well as up to date tetanus cover, before departure.

 Many countries also require some other essential vaccinations.
 The following websites are helpful for advice, however, for up-to-date recommendations on health requirements, ALWAYS consult your doctor or a travel clinic before your travels.

 Please remember, you will need to allow plenty of time before travelling for vaccinations to be effective.
 Therefore, do not leave this until the last minute.

 Some countries may also require you to be fully vaccinated against COVID-19, to provide proof of a negative test on arrival, or both.
 Some may also have a quarantine procedure in place.
 Please read these requirements carefully from the relevant government to ensure you’re fully compiling and will be permitted entry to the country.